-Sustainability is also built into the architectural design, according to Thomas.
+Sustainability is built into the architectural design, according to Thomas.
 “Using honest materials is a way that we reinforce a feeling of health.
-Having real marble rather than fake marble; having real fibers rather than a lot of synthetics.
+Having real marble rather than fake marble; having real fibers rather than a lot of plastic.
 We invest in making our furniture right the first time so that we're not replacing it and sending it to the landfill in three or four years.
-We're thinking about the healthiness of the environment all the time, which can also be about what you don’t see, not what you do see.”
+We're thinking about that healthiness of the environment all the time, but the healthiness is often what you don’t see, not what you do see.”

 Form Meets Function

-Among efforts that you won’t see: the diligent staff working behind the scenes, and the humming technology infrastructure that allows groups to flawlessly keep to their agendas.
-Beyond the standard amenities, like high-speed WiFi throughout, Thomas and his team made purposeful design changes that seamlessly integrate in-room technology and audio-visual systems.
+Among other efforts that you won’t see: the diligent staff working behind the scenes, and the humming technology that allows groups to flawlessly keep to their agendas.
+Beyond the standard amenities, like high-speed WiFi throughout, Thomas and his team made purposeful changes to typical technology.

 The goal, of course, is to create the perfect complement of business and beauty.
 Says Flatt, “Roger works really hard to make sure that everything inside feels just as good and blends with what you’re seeing outside.
 Everywhere you look, there’s not a space that doesn’t fill your eye with something special.”